-Here are some contract tips and some new things to think about when you’re negotiating an employment contract for a surgeon.
+Here are some contract tips and new things to consider when negotiating an employment contract for a surgeon.
 In this scenario, let’s just take employment contracts.
-So, either you’re coming out of training or perhaps you’re thinking of switching jobs and you’re offered an employment contract, what are the areas you should be concerned about?
+So, either you’re coming out of training, or perhaps you’re thinking of switching jobs, and you’re offered an employment contract.
+What are the areas you should be concerned about?
 And then maybe some areas in which you have more leverage than others.

-Signing Bonus, Relocation Assistance, and other Bonus You Can Get
+Signing Bonus, Relocation Assistance, and other Bonuses You Can Get

 The first thing you should think about is the bonuses.
 In almost any contract for a surgeon, there’ll be a signing bonus.
 And then if you are moving to a new city, town, wherever, they should pay for your relocation as well.
 We’ll call that relocation assistance.